microsoft/fhir-starter/quickstarts/README.md

 ## Step 2 - Complete FHIR-Proxy Authentication
 Once the initial deployment has completed, additional steps are necessary to complete the authentication configuration of the FHIR-Proxy function app.

-1. In the Azure Portal, navigate to the function application that was deployed by the resource manager template.
+1. In the Azure Portal, navigate to the FHIR-Proxy function app that was deployed by the resource manager template.
 ![Enable Authentication Step 1](./images/FHIR-PROXY-AUTH1.png)

 2. Select the function app and select **Authentication**.